-Here's a good rule of thumb: Any time you find yourself copying a document to reuse over and over again or find yourself filling out blanks in a document, it's time you can save with automation.
+Here's a good rule: any time you find yourself copying a document to reuse over and over again or find yourself filling out blanks in a document, it's time you can save with automation.
 Zapier lets you automatically fill out Google Docs templates based on triggers from other apps.

-My team at Slack uses Google Docs to prepare all our art briefs for our blog.
-They're designed to be seen and used by dozens of people, and creating a new one used to be a five-to-ten-minute process—which adds up when you do it a dozen times a week.
-That process now takes about a minute.
-Here's how we did it in Zapier.
+My team at Slack used Google Docs to prepare all our art briefs for our blog.
+They were designed to be seen and used by dozens of people, and creating a new one was a five-to-ten-minute process—which added up when we did it a dozen times a week.
+That process now takes the team about a minute.
+Here's how we did it with Zapier.

 Zapier is an automation tool that lets your apps talk to each other.
 Check out this Zapier demo to learn more about how it works.